DiogoMCampos/diogocampos.com/content/about.md

 My interests in tech range far and wide, from the architecture and implementation of large scale software systems to the software release pipeline and enabling fast delivery and iteration.

-I'm working as a Software Engineer @ Skyscanner, where I currently build software and libraries to empower hundreds of engineers to build and ship software quickly and safely.
+I'm working as a Software Engineer @ Skyscanner, where I currently build tools and libraries to empower hundreds of engineers to build and ship software quickly and safely.

 Check out my [now](/now) page to see what I'm up to.